platformsh/legacy-cli/README.md

-  environment:push (push)                   Push code to an environment environment:redeploy (redeploy)           Redeploy an environment environment:relationships (relationships) Show an environment's relationships environment:ssh (ssh)                     SSH to the current environment environment:synchronize (sync)            Synchronize an environment's code and/or data from its parent environment:url (url)                     Get the public URLs of an environment
+  environment:push (push)                   Push code to an environment environment:redeploy (redeploy)           Redeploy an environment environment:relationships (relationships) Show an environment's relationships environment:scp (scp)                     Copy files to and from current environment using scp environment:ssh (ssh)                     SSH to the current environment environment:synchronize (sync)            Synchronize an environment's code and/or data from its parent environment:url (url)                     Get the public URLs of an environment